PoeCoh/Dreamland/README.md

 # Process Walkthrough
-This is all a bit complicated so I'm going to run through the entire process should operate between the user, application, database, and Global Shop.
-It is important to note that this process tracks boards by ASSEMBLY, not by WORK ORDER.
-Assemblies are attached to work orders at shipping.
-- User logs into application
-- Application assigns process (assembly/processID) based on priority and displays task related instructions to user
-  - Priority is calculated based on estimated time required against planned shipping date
-  - Estimated time required is calculated by assemblies 1000 unit moving average time for each step remaining, for each board remaining
-  - If management places a hold on a work order all related assemblies and their processes will not be assigned for work until the hold is lifted
-- For each board, at the start of each process user will scan QR code, application will automatically log each board and push updates to Global Shop
-  - Application will verify that records exist for all previous processes, for each board, if records are not found user will be notified and board will not continue
-  - Information will be pushed at the end of the process for each board, process ends when
-    - User scans the next board, it is assumed that the prior board was completed
-    - User clicks "OK"
-    - User flags board for issue, Issue record will be created instead of a process record for this unit
-  - For test process, application will collect test data in json form when possible and create a record with data for each unit.
-In the event of failure test should automatically generate an Issue record for the unit
-  - For shipping, application will check serial number for completed records for each process for assemlby, and verify no open Issues remain.
-If no issues are found unit is applied to a work order

 Having learned that MariaDB supports JSON arrays I'm changing my tactics.
 This will allow me to consolidate the database by quite a bit.

 ## From the perspective of the user